-To be published by Australian Scholarly Publishing, Spring 2020
+To be published by Australian Scholarly Publishing, early October 2020

 In 1867 a solution to this problem was formed.
 Fitted up for the reception of New South Wales’ delinquent and abandoned boys, a Nautical School Ship was moored permanently within sight of Circular Quay on Sydney Harbour.
 The state’s prisons were drained of their young inmates, and they were herded together in their dozens – and later, hundreds – on board.